wenqi711/rock-paper-scissors/README.md

 - SET randomNumber to Math.random
 - IF randomNumber < 1/3 THEN
-  - DISPLAY computerChoice as "Rock"
+  - DISPLAY computerChoice as "rock"
 - ELSE IF randomNumber > 2/3 THEN
-  - DISPLAY computerChoice as "Paper"
+  - DISPLAY computerChoice as "paper"
 - ELSE
-  - DISPLAY computerChoice as "Scissors"
+  - DISPLAY computerChoice as "scissors"
 - ENDIF

 ### getHumanChoice